 Providence Curates: cultivating a transformative experiment

-Featured here are the three individuals selected as the initial curatory for Providence Curates: cultivating a transformative experiment.
+Featured here are the two individuals comprising the initial curatory for Providence Curates: cultivating a transformative experiment.
 Read beyond these succinct biographies to discover the context for Providence Curates--the first mentoring program of the Providence Biennial--and learn of the exhibition theme they will explore through concurrent exhibitions in 2023.

 Melaine Ferdinand-King is a thinker, poet, and curator from Brick, New Jersey.
 She received her BA with honors from Spelman College, where she majored in Sociology with concentrations in African Diaspora & the World (ADW) and Women & Gender Studies.
 As a PhD candidate in Africana Studies at Brown University, Melaine teaches and engages in discussions on issues of race, culture, aesthetics, and ethics.
 Her dissertation research currently explores Afro-Surrealism in U.S. and Caribbean Black life.
 Through the Cogut Institute she earned a Mellon fellowship in Collaborative Humanities as part of her commitment to developing alternative practices for interpersonal engagement in public, private, and professional spaces.
 She also serves as a graduate fellow of the Center for the Study of Slavery & Justice at Brown University.
 In addition to her scholarship, Melaine works as a cultural practitioner, archivist, and project manager.
 Her most recent practice includes co-curating the inaugural Black Biennial, a community Black arts exhibition at the Gelman Gallery of the RISD Museum in Providence.